gfagerlind/jenkins-opinionated/README.md

 so *any developer* can use it.

 ### Do not use a lot of jenkins jobs
-In this setup you could, in theory run multiple repos, with multiple branches, in both a check, gate and post-merge context, all in one single job.
+In this setup, you could in theory run multiple repos, with multiple branches, in both a check, gate and post-merge context, all in one single job.

 That might be a bit *excessive* but the point is that you *can*.

-You can of course decide to split up the cake how ever you want.
+You can of course decide to split up the cake however you want.
-> *_NOTE:_* Current proposal to manage credentials implies multiple jobs for that)
+> *__NOTE:__* Current proposal to manage credentials implies multiple jobs for that

 And no, `job-dsl` is not good enough - still too many jobs, still not good enough to ensure consistency between the running server and the configuration as code.

-On top of this put as little configuration in the jobs as well, for example avoid defining parameters and such as that also adds complexity and risks inconsistencies.
+On top of this put as little configuration in the jobs, for example avoid defining parameters and such as that also adds complexity and risks inconsistencies.

 ### Do not configure the jobs in the GUI (nor anything else)
 This goes without saying.
 Jenkins is very easy to mess up by allowing any kind of important configuration.

-This means that you can with relative confidence get jenkins back up in a short time after a data storage crash or after a major version lift.
+If nothing is manually configured, you can with relative confidence get jenkins back up in a short time after a data storage crash or after a major version lift.

 ### Hand over "emergency valve" functions, like priority etc to the development community